Saints and Sinners (1994 film)

-Saints and Sinners is a 1994 crime and drama film starring Damian Chapa, Jennifer Rubin, and Scott Plank.
-It was written, directed and produced by Paul Mones.
+Saints and Sinners is a 1994 American crime drama film starring Damian Chapa, Jennifer Rubin, and Scott Plank.
+It was written, produced and directed by Paul Mones.
 The film's production company was MDP Worldwide.

 Background

 The film stars Damian Chapa as Pooch, Jennifer Rubin as Eva, and Scott Plank as Big Boy.
-It was first premiered in France in September 1994 at the Deauville Film Festival and later saw a proper theatrical release in the country on 19 April 1995 via the distributor Les Films Number One, whilst in the UK the film's video premiere was during May 1996.
+It first premiered in France in September 1994 at the Deauville Film Festival and later saw a proper theatrical release in the country on 19 April 1995 via the distributor Les Films Number One, whilst in the UK the film's video premiere was during May 1996.
 In France, Kinemastar was the film's publicity company.

 On February 20, 1996, the film was released on VHS in America via Live Home Video/Lions Gate.
 In Brazil, it was released on VHS via Look Filmes and via Videosonic Arts in 1995 in Greece.
 A UK VHS release was also issued.
 In Germany it was released on DVD, whilst a Scandinavian DVD release was also issued.
 The film was issued in America on Amazon Video in recent years.

 The film's main tagline reads "Guns.
 Drugs.
 Sex.
 Anything two can do, three can do better."

 For the film, Paul Mones was nominated in 1994 for the Critics Award of the Deauville Film Festival, whilst in 1995, Mones won the Special Jury Prize for the film by the Cognac Festival du Film Policier.